JetBrains/intellij-sdk-docs/topics/reference_guide/inspection_options.md

 and
 [`GlobalInspectionTool`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInspection/GlobalInspectionTool.java).

-Building inspection options is achieved by using a DSL-like facade, which contains methods for creating option controls and binding them to the fields declared in an inspection class.
+Building the inspection options is achieved by using a DSL-like facade, which contains methods for creating option controls and binding them to the fields declared in an inspection class.

-Example:
+Building the options for <ui-path>Java | Code style issues | 'size() == 0' can be replaced with 'isEmpty()'</ui-path> is implemented as follows:

 ```java
 public OrderedSet<String> ignoredTypes = new OrderedSet<>();